We measure our impact in three key ways:

 We’ve always tested our impact in a variety of ways, using input from advisors and best-practice knowledge.
 However, in order to rigorously measure the impact of our work, we began a year-long randomized control trial in 2016 with researchers from UC Berkeley, which has produced fantastic results.
 Read the full report here.
 So far we’ve seen:

-Note: these results are still preliminary, and we will do further data collection and verification.
-If you’re interested in how we got here, read about what we’ve learned.
+Note: these results are still preliminary, and we will be doing further data collection and verification.

 What We Have Learned

 We learned that, although deeply important, measuring self-confidence and leadership is not straightforward.
 There are many qualitative and quantitative indicators that we have tested, and we have come up against many that don’t work.
 However, we have remained committed to finding an accurate way to measure our impact.
 We have come a long way in our approach to how to think about and measure personal transformation – and we’re still learning.